abdullahhsalman-dev/langchain-sementic-search/README.md

 - Completely free to use
 - Multiple model options for different needs

-**Hugging Face Transformers:**
+**Ollama:**
-- Access to thousands of free language models
+- Local LLM inference with no API keys required
-- Easy model switching and experimentation
+- Fast model switching and experimentation
-- Local inference (no API calls needed)
+- Complete privacy and data control
-- GPU acceleration support
+- Supports popular models like Llama, Mistral, CodeLlama

 ### 🎯 **Key Features Breakdown**